Insights

 Save More for Retirement with Your Health Savings Account

-As you plan for retirement, consider using one of the best options for building tax-advantaged savings – a Health Savings Account (HSA).
-An HSA is a medical savings account available to anyone enrolled in an HSA compatible high-deductible health plan (HDHP).
-For the year 2022, the IRS defines an HDHP as a plan with a deductible of at least $1,400 for an individual or $2,800 for a family.
-For 2023, the deductible limit must be at least $1,500 for an individual or $3,000 for a family.
+As you plan for retirement, consider using one of the best options for building tax-advantaged savings—a Health Savings Account (HSA).
+An HSA is a medical savings account available to anyone enrolled in an HSA-compatible high-deductible health plan (HDHP), are covered under a “direct primary care service arrangement” (in which the monthly fee does not exceed $150 per month for individual coverage or $300 per month to cover multiple people), or are enrolled in a bronze or catastrophic health plan offered through the Marketplace.
+For the year 2025, the IRS defines an HDHP as a plan with a deductible of at least $1,650 for an individual or $3,300 for a family; in 2026, that increases to a deductible of $1,700 for an individual and $3,400 for family coverage.

-Funds contributed to an HSA grow tax-free until withdrawn.
-As long as the money is spent on qualified expenses, withdrawals are also tax free.
-Since most people will face substantial medical expenses in their later years, an HSA is a great option to supplement IRAs, 401ks, and other tax-advantaged retirement accounts.
+Funds are contributed to an HSA pre-tax and grow tax-free.
+As long as the money is spent on qualified expenses, withdrawals are also tax-free.
+Since most people will face substantial medical expenses in their later years, an HSA is a great option to supplement IRAs, 401(k)s, and other tax-advantaged retirement accounts.
 Below are some frequently asked questions regarding this savings strategy.

 How much can I contribute to my HSA?

-If the HSA owner is 55 years of age or older, they can also make an additional $1,000 catch-up contribution.
+If the HSA owner is 55 years of age or older, they can also make an additional $1,000 catch-up contribution annually.

 Note: The maximum HSA contribution includes both employer and employee contributions.